-The Government Finance Officers Association of the United States and Canada (GFOA) also awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Capitola's CAFR for the fiscal years ended June 30, 2012 through June 30, 2018.
-Staff is currently working with GFOA regarding the Certificate of Achievement Award for the FY 2019 CAFR.
+The Government Finance Officers Association of the United States and Canada (GFOA) also awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Capitola's ACFR for the fiscal years ended June 30, 2012 through June 30, 2020.
 This Certificate of Achievement is a prominent national award recognizing conformance with the highest standards for preparation of State and local government financial reports.
-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized comprehensive annual financial report whose contents conform to program standards.
+In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized Annual Comprehensive Financial Report whose contents conform to program standards.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A GFOA Certificate of Achievement is valid for a period of only one year.
-The City of Capitola believes the FY 2020 CAFR conforms to the Certificate of Achievement program requirements and will be submitting it to GFOA for review.
+The City of Capitola believes the FY 2020 ACFR conforms to the Certificate of Achievement program requirements and will be submitting it to GFOA for review.

-Prior to receiving the GFOA Award, the City received the Certificate for Outstanding Financial Reporting for its Comprehensive Annual Financial Report (CAFR) by the California Society of Municipal Finance Officers (CSMFO).
+Prior to receiving the GFOA Award, the City received the Certificate for Outstanding Financial Reporting for its Annual Comprehensive Financial Report (ACFR) by the California Society of Municipal Finance Officers (CSMFO).
 This award was received consistently since FY 1999/00.
 Once a GFOA Award is received, CSMFO prohibits cities from applying and receiving both awards.